The Federal Communications Commission has signed off on

 satellites to supply internet access to moving vehicles.

-The FCC's order comes after the company has already signed deals with airline carriers including and to provide in-flight Wi-Fi to their passengers.
+The FCC's order comes after the company has already signed deals with airline carriers including Hawaiian Airlines and JSX to provide in-flight Wi-Fi to their passengers.
 Cruise line Royal Caribbean has also requested the service for its ships.

 The news also follows SpaceX's May launch of a new Starlink for RVs satellite internet service, which is aimed at people frequently traveling in RVs, campers and other large vehicles.
 But that service, which costs $125 per month, isn't intended to be used while RVs are in motion.

 It's also getting faster.
 Internet speed test outfit Ookla said earlier this week that Starlink has raced further ahead of competition, recording the fastest median satellite broadband speeds in most places it's offered and even outpacing the median speed of terrestrial fixed broadband services in Mexico, Australia, New Zealand and several European countries.